TWUOnline/FAR-Centres/README.md

-### Graduate Certificate in Coaching and Facilitation
+### Graduate Certificate in Adult Education: Coaching and Facilitation

-The Graduate Certificate in Coaching and Facilitation offered by TWU Extension is specifically designed for the growing demand for online or hybrid learning professionals.
+The Graduate Certificate in Adult Education: Coaching and Facilitation offered by TWU Extension is specifically designed for the growing demand for online or hybrid learning professionals.
 This certification will enable learners to seek employment in the following areas:

 * online learning facilitation,
 * facilitation and coaching of international learners
 * organizational professional development, and
 * coaching within an organizational setting.

-This is a stand-alone certificate and the individual courses may ladder into the MA Leadership.
+This is a stand-alone certificate and the individual courses qualify as electives in the MA Leadership program.

 ### Certificate Outcomes